 And because we would like to make your day even more productive, we have implemented functionality to select one or more of your templates and send them to test.
 You have the option to send the selected template(s) to a specified email address via nodemailer or send them via Gulp to your Litmus account.

 Litmus is one of the best, if not the best, tool to thoroughly test your email newsletters on the different email clients.
 If you never used it you should give it a try, they have a 7 day trial period.

 Tell Me More...

 This tool was based on other open source projects.
 So it would only make sense that we also made it available to everyone.
-You can find the project on Github.
+You can find the project on our Github.

 If you want to know more about how to use the project, jump to our github repository and feel free to fork and/or give suggestions.
 Also make sure you read our docs section.